 Align your item types and hierarchy in Azure DevOps to Craft.io.

 On the left, you will see a reflection of your data model and item hierarchy in Craft.io.
 You can decide whether or not to map Azure DevOps Epic to Craft.io Product level.
-If you choose to ignore, it will push all the primary item types one level down.
+If you choose to ignore it, it will push all the primary item types one level down.

 *These fields are not all configured by default, if you wish to map them please contact firstname.lastname@example.org